chenxsan/voidjs/packages/doc/markdown/home.md

-## System requirements
+## Why voidjs

-- Node.js 12 or later
-- macOS, Windows and Linux are supported
+voidjs is designed for managing non-SPA HTML pages.
+It brings a lot of benefits of webpack and React to non-SPA HTML pages developing.

+1. Better management of assets with webpack
+2. Manage html with Components, no more error-prone copy & paste
+3. Pre-built static HTML

 ## Use cases

 1. Write HTML pages without JavaScript.
 2. Write HTML pages with a few vanilla JavaScript.
 3. Write HTML templates for server side languages other than Node.js, e.g., PHP.

+## System requirements

+- Node.js 12 or later
+- macOS, Windows and Linux are supported

 ## Get started